kestra-io/docs/content/cookie-policy.md

 Last updated: 4th of May 2023

-This Cookie Policy explains how Kestra uses cookies on our website [kestra.io](http://kestra.io) (the "Website").
-By using our Website, you consent to the use of cookies in accordance with this Cookie Policy.
+This page explains how Kestra uses cookies on [kestra.io](http://kestra.io) (i.e., the "Website").
+By using the website, you consent to the use of cookies in accordance with this cookie policy.

 ## What are cookies?